May 30, 2016

 Jocelyn herself has no powers, but Amayon has the cumulative knowledge of all of the people and entities he has ever possessed, and he can also spew poisonous breath through his host’s mouth.
 Additionally, the ghost orphan living inside of Jocelyn gives her increased physical abilities (strength, speed, durability and agility).

-While on vacation, Jocelyn went hiking and took a number of trips to see ancient landmarks.
+While on vacation, Jocelyn went hiking, and took a number of trips to see ancient landmarks.
 On one occasion, she actually discovered a buried artifact with peculiar carvings in it.
-After showing it to her tour guide, they thought it best to take it to a local museum to discuss it with the archeological experts.
-They didn’t arrive at the museum until many hours later though, after Jocelyn had already been rubbing and holding the artifact incessantly.
+After showing it to her tour guide, they thought it best to take it to a local museum to discuss it with the archaeological experts.
+They didn’t arrive at the museum until many hours later, after Jocelyn had already been rubbing and holding the artifact incessantly.
 Unbeknownst to her, a process had begun.